Loading [MathJax]/extensions/TeX/newcommand.js

 void rotate(const double angle, Triangulation< dim, spacedim > &triangulation)

-const Triangulation< dim, spacedim > & tria
+void transform(const Transformation &transformation, Triangulation< dim, spacedim > &triangulation)

 void shift(const Tensor< 1, spacedim > &shift_vector, Triangulation< dim, spacedim > &triangulation)